Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         **Parameter**: ``rules`` (type: ``list[str]``)

-        A list of rules that the model should follow in its response.
+        A list of rules that the agent should follow in its response.
 Each rule should check a unique and unambiguous behavior.

         .. code-block:: python

             params={
                 "type": "conformity",
                 "rules": [
-                    "The model should only answer in English", "The model should maintain a professional tone" ]
+                    "The agent should only answer in English", "The agent should maintain a professional tone" ]
             }